kebaldwi/DNAC-TEMPLATES/LABS/LAB-5-Python/python-2-settings/01-intro.md

 # Deploying Settings and Credentials

-In this module, we will use **Python** to build and deploy settings and credentials within Cisco Catalyst Center.
+In this module, we will use **Python** to build and deploy settings and credentials within Catalyst Center.

-Cisco Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
+Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
 This allows the network administrator to align changes and modifications to the network within maintenance windows.

 ## Settings and Credentials Background